 Teaching assistants should have at least three formal, announced office hours each week during which students may meet with them.
 These office hours serve for all of the classes for which the graduate student is a TA.
 Teaching assistants should choose times when students are likely to be able to come (so 9am is bad, as are the popular lecture hours like MWF 11), so as to avoid multiple requests for appointments at other times.
 Holding some office hours in the early evening is another possibility.
 One good strategy is to have office hours straddle two class time-slots, for example 1:30-2:30 pm; this will make them available to more students.
 Finally, TA's for courses with graded homeworks should schedule office hours for the day before the homework is due, not the day after.
 Check with your professor to see what his/her preference is, as well.

 The department and the graduate school organize several different training sessions for its new teaching assistants; all new teaching assistants are expected to attend.
-For first-year graduate students, there is a required teaching seminar during the Winter and Spring quarters (see below).
+For second year graduate students, there is a required teaching seminar during the fall quarter (see below).

 Faculty members are required by College legislation to have their undergraduate courses evaluated by the students; this includes an opportunity for students to evaluate their recitation sections.
 The information collected is returned to the faculty member and to the department chairperson.
 This, and other methods of evaluation, are used by the department in assessing how well teaching assistants are carrying out their duties.
 A graduate student whose teaching is determined to be unsatisfactory may become ineligible for University financial support.